inciteleal/dad_download_aeronet_data/README.md

 ## Requirements

-To use the scripts, you need pandas and python-wget libraries.
+To use this script, you need pandas and python-wget libraries.
 You can install these libraries the usual way:

 ```
 pip install pandas wget